People

 B.Sc.
 Honors in Biology (2007-2013), Universidad de Antioquia, Colombia.

-Sergio is an evolutionary microbiologist and cell biologist whose main interests revolve around understanding the origin and diversification of eukaryotic cells and their symbiotic organelles.
+Sergio is an evolutionary microbiologist and cell biologist whose main interests revolve around the origin and diversification of eukaryotic cells and their symbiotic organelles.
 See my CV here.

 Postdoctoral Researchers